Camden County, North Carolina Property Taxes

 Property taxes in Camden County are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding your county's property tax system, exemptions, and reduction opportunities can lead to significant savings.
-Whether you live in Camden or another part of Camden County, knowing local tax details benefits homeowners and investors.
+Whether you live in Camden County or another part of Camden County, knowing local tax details benefits homeowners and investors.

 Camden County, North Carolina Property Tax Bill Calculator